The Mountain in Labour

 The Mountain in Labour is one of Aesop's Fables and appears as number 520 in the Perry Index.
 The story became proverbial in Classical times and was applied to a variety of situations.
-It refers to speech acts which promise much but deliver little, especially in literary and political contexts.
+It is taken to refer to speech acts which promise much but deliver little, especially in literary and political contexts.
 In more modern times the satirical intention behind the fable was given greater emphasis following Jean de la Fontaine's interpretation of it.
 Illustrations to the text underlined its ironical application particularly and went on to influence cartoons referring to the fable elsewhere in Europe and America.

 The Classical fable

 The earliest surviving version of the tale is in a four-line Latin poem by Phaedrus: